 - Change in emotional expression

-What to do as a manager when your colleague or team is stressed?
+What to do as a manager when your employee or team is stressed?

 The equation for stress is when your demand is greater than your resources.

-A demand is any ask of the individual: new project, solution, report, ideas, presentation, meeting, business dinner, travel, result, outcome.
+A demand is any ask of the individual: a new project, solution, report, idea, presentation, meeting, business dinner, travel, result, or outcome.

-Resources can include things like: time, energy, health, social influence, personal network, support at work and at home, knowledge, skills, ability
+Resources can include things like: time, energy, health, social influence, personal network, support at work and at home, knowledge, skills, and ability.

 With this equation in mind, you want to assess which part of the equation is mostly contributing to the stress of the individual or team.
 Is it demand-driven, or resource-driven?